Report on Government Services 2023

 A low or decreasing rate of falls resulting in patient harm in hospitals is desirable.

-Nationally in 2019-20, the rate of falls resulting in patient harm was 5.0 per 1000 hospital separations; results varied across states and territories (figure 12.6b).
+Measure 3: Nationally in 2020-21, the rate of falls resulting in patient harm was 5.5 per 1000 hospital separations; results varied across states and territories (figure 12.6b).
 Data are reported by Indigenous status and remoteness in table 12A.38.

 8. Sentinel events